Ngoc-Cac/kfc-reviews-with-bigdata/review_crawl/README.md

 ```
 pip install -r requirements.txt
 ```
-2. Secondly, you need to list out places you want to crawl reviews from.
-Please list all links in a file **seperated** by newline characters, see [`links.txt`](/Big-Data-G4/links.txt) for an example.

-3. Then, go to [`crawler.conf`](/Big-Data-G4/crawler.conf) and replace the `file_location` with the path to the file where you have listed out the links of interest.
-You may also change other attributes if necessary.

-Now, navigate to [`review_crawl.py`](/Big-Data-G4/review_crawl.py) and run the file as is.
+2. Create your own scripts using the pre-configured `ggplace_review_crawler.ReviewCrawler` to crawl reviews from your place of choice.
+The crawler will only return the results as a Python `dict`.
+You will need to explicitly define how you want to save the results.
+Check out [`crawling.ipynb`](./crawling.ipynb) for an example.

 If any crawling was unsuccessful, please create an Issue and provide the Exception traceback (if any).
-Traceback Exception is available in `/logs`
+Traceback is available in `/logs`